Meet Our Staff

 As a barrio boy growing up in East LA, Deacon Jaime Garcia felt drawn to religious life in the Society of St. John Bosco, the Salesians.
 But God’s ways are not our ways, and the Holy Spirit eventually led him on a different path – to work with the youth, especially the poor and marginalized.
 The discernment of this gift included another sweet and wonderful gift, the call to married life and the woman he would marry, Barbara.
 While raising their family, he worked with poor Hispanic families in East Oakland for a number of years before spending the next 27 years working with AT&T. He never lost his passion for helping people turn to God, and he was ordained a deacon in the Diocese of Oakland in 2003.
 The Garcias moved to Pine Grove in 2009 and love Amador County and its people!

 Dan Olenchuk grew up in Rescue, CA. He went to school at Franciscan University of Steubenville in Ohio, where he earned his degree in Early Childhood Education.
 He also met his beautiful wife Jennifer Olenchuk there.
 They have three beautiful children Elizabeth, Claire, and Dominic.
-They moved back to California in 2012 were Dan worked as a teacher and youth minister.
+They moved back to California in 2012 where Dan worked as a teacher and youth minister.
 He also worked as a Montessori teacher for four years.
-Dan loves working with children and spreading his faith with all whom he meets.
+Dan loves working with parishioners from all walks of life and spreading his faith with all whom he meets.

 Director of Youth and Young Adult Ministries